- About Us

 File Format: pdf

-Data for the Children in the States fact sheets are the most current available as of January 26, 2012.
-More recent data on many of these indicators will become available throughout the year.
+Data for the Children in the States fact sheets are the most current available as of March 20, 2013.
+Click here for notes and sources.

 |Arizona||Idaho||Massachusetts||New Jersey||Rhode Island||Washington, D.C.|

 |Connecticut||Kansas||Missouri||North Dakota||Texas||United States|